defold/examples/examples/particles/confetti/confetti.md

 scripts: confetti.script
 ---

+In this example we create a confetti fireworks effect.
+It is usually used on final screens to congratulate the player on successful completion of a level or game.

 The particlefx consists of 6 emitters.
 They are all the same, but with different images and RGB colors.

 It has two modifiers: